-Emergency radiologists at University of Mississippi Medical Center work evening and overnight shifts, which, when combined with the emergency imaging coverage provided during the day by various radiology subspecialists, completes a 24-hour cycle of continuous, in-house, faculty radiologist coverage for emergency imaging studies.
+Emergency radiologists at UMMC work evening and overnight shifts, which, when combined with the emergency imaging coverage provided during the day by various radiology subspecialists, completes a 24-hour cycle of continuous, in-house, faculty radiologist coverage for emergency imaging studies.

 By also providing these services to UMMC-owned or affiliated facilities, such as Select Specialty Hospital of Jackson, University Hospital and Clinics - Holmes County in Lexington, MS, and Simpson General Hospital in Mendenhall, MS, emergency radiology contributes to the care of long-term care patients in Jackson and inpatients and emergency room patients in rural Mississippi.